-- -si Silent mode, useful for cron operation.
+-si Silent mode, useful for cron operation.
 Both stdout and stderr are still captured in the log.
-The '-si' option cannot be used with '-L off'. - -L <log>
+The '-si' option cannot be used

+'''

+with '-L off'.

+-L <log>

 Specify the log file to use.
-The default is /p4/N/logs/verify_sdp.log The special value 'off' disables logging to a file.
+The default is /p4/N/logs/verify_sdp.log

+The special value 'off' disables logging to a file.

 Note that '-L off' and '-si' are mutually exclusive.

 -D Set extreme debugging verbosity.

+HELP OPTIONS:

+-h Display short help message

+Display man-style help message

 FXAMPLES:

 Example 1: Typical usage:

-This script is typically called after SDP update with only the instance name or number as an argument, e.g.:
+This script is typically called after SDP update with only the instance

+name or number as an argument, e.g.:

-verify_sdp.sh 1
+verify sdp.sh 1

 Example 2: Skipping some checks.

 verify_sdp.sh 1 -skip crontab

 Example 3: Automation Usage

 If used from automation already doing its own logging, use -L off:

 verify_sdp.sh 1 -L off

 LOGGING:

-This script generates a log file and also displays it to stdout at the end of processing.
-By default, the log is: /p4/N/logs/verify_sdp.log.
+This script generates a log file and also displays it to stdout at the

+end of processing.
+By default, the log is:

+/p4/N/logs/verify_sdp.log.

-The exception is usage errors, which result an error being sent to stderr followed usage info on stdout, followed by an immediate exit.
+The exception is usage errors, which result an error being sent to

+stderr followed usage info on stdout, followed by an immediate exit.

-If the '-si' (silent) flag is used, the log is generated, but its contents are not displayed to stdout at the end of processing.
+If the '-si' (silent) flag is used, the log is generated, but its

+contents are not displayed to stdout at the end of processing.

 EXIT CODES:

-An exit code of 0 indicates no errors were encounted attempting to perform verifications, and that all checks verified cleanly.
+An exit code of 0 indicates no errors were encounted attempting to

-7.4.
+perform verifications, and that all checks verified cleanly.

+'''

+7.5.
 Other Scripts and Files

 The following table describes other files in the SDP distribution.
-These files are usually not invoked directly by you; rather, they are invoked by higher-level scripts.
+These files are usually not invoked © 2010-2020 Perforce Software, Inc.

+directly by you; rather, they are invoked by higher-level scripts.

-7.4.1. backup_functions.sh
+7.5.1. backup_functions.sh